-Samson and Jacob, Sinners or Saints?
+Samson, Jacob and Noah, Sinners or Saints?

 Many Christians including pastors claim that Samson was a sinner who broke all of his holy vows, sinned against God, was a drunkard who was full of wrongful lust and wickedness.
 Many also claim that Jacob sinned against his brother Esau.
 To these people, Samson and Jacob are not good examples to Christians.
 They were sinners.
 But I will prove in this article that both men were only doing the will of our holy God and not sinning.
 They were obedient to God's will for them in the special situations that God put them in.
 Please examine all of the evidence that I present below in detail.
 To immediately reject without full examination is not studying and not sincere searching for truth.
 Don't be like the prideful Laodicean church members in Rev. 3:14-22 who think that they already know everything and have need of nothing more.
 Be willing to reexamine what you believe!